-Prior to settlement by Europeans, the area surrounding St. Anthony Falls was inhabited by many Dakota, Ojibwa, and other native Americans and was considered sacred ground for its natural beauty and resources.
-The River itself served as an important mechanism for travel and transporting goods.
-Nicollet Island was also used by the Dakota as a camping location for fishing and tapping sugar maple trees.
+This land was first inhabited by many Dakota, Ojibwe, and other native people.
+The area was considered sacred ground for its natural beauty and resources.
+The Mississippi River served as an important mechanism for travel and transporting goods, and the island was used as a camping location for fishing and tapping sugar maple trees.

-In 1680, Father Louis Hennepin, a French Catholic friar, became the first European to report seeing the Falls; he named them after Saint Anthony of Padua.
-Although the rights to the lands on either side of the Mississippi River were claimed at various times by England, France, Spain and the United States, the area remained mostly inhabited by the Mdewakanton Dakota until 1838, when land east of the Mississippi was opened to private ownership by white settlers by a series of treaties.
+In 1680, Father Louis Hennepin, a French Catholic friar, became the first European to report seeing the falls; he named them after Saint Anthony of Padua.
+While the area would be claimed by England, France, Spain, and the United States, it remained mostly inhabited by the Mdewakanton Dakota until 1838, when land east of the Mississippi was opened to private ownership by white settlers by a series of treaties.
 One of the first settlers to claim land was Franklin Steele, a former store keeper at Fort Snelling, who eventually built one of the first sawmills in St. Anthony.

 The neighborhood was first platted in 1849 as part of the town of St. Anthony and joined the City of Minneapolis in 1872 when St. Anthony and Minneapolis merged.

-Many industrialists from New York and New England arrived in the 1850s to take advantage of the power of the Falls and build saw and flour mills on both the East and West banks.
-The 50- foot drop in elevation at the Falls provided the energy needed to power the saw and flour mills, which brought numerous people to the area seeking work.
+Mill City Many industrialists from New York and New England arrived in the 1850s to take advantage of the power of the falls and build saw and flour mills on both the East and West banks of the river.
+The 50- foot drop in elevation at the falls provided the energy needed to power the saw and flour mills, which brought numerous people to the area seeking work.
 Sawmilling peaked in 1899 and for six years, Minneapolis boasted the most productive sawmilling location in the country.
 By 1910, however, many of the forests had been depleted and almost all of the sawmills had closed.

 The prominence of flour milling in Minneapolis spanned a much longer time.
 By 1880, Minneapolis had become the flour milling capital of the U.S., a title it held for approximately 50 years.
 By 1930, new technologies, shipping costs, and tariffs led many of the milling companies to move their operations out of Minneapolis.
 The last flour mill at the Falls closed in 1995.
-For a century or more, Minneapolis – the City of Lakes – turned its back on the River in general, and the area around the Falls and on Nicollet Island in particular.
+Mississippi/Minneapolis Plan For a century or more, Minneapolis – the City of Lakes – turned its back on the river in general, and the area around the Falls and on Nicollet Island in particular.
 As industry and population left, the area fell into decay and abandonment.
-By the early 1970’s, the outlook for the area was bleak.